MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 ## Journey operational analytics

-Evaluate journey performance in near real time using built-in operational analytics.
+Evaluate journey performance in near real-time using built-in operational analytics.
 The Sankey view in the designer helps you understand the user flow through the journey, highlighting which branches are working well.

 Select any journey component to view near real-time operational analytics in the right pane, including:

-- **Goal analytics**: If a goal has been defined a target set, you can view how the journey is progressing toward its goal and if it has met the goal.
+- **Goal analytics**: If a goal has been defined as a target set, you can view how the journey is progressing toward its goal and if it has met the goal.

     :::image type="content" source="media/real-time-marketing-goal-analytics.png" alt-text="Goal analytics screenshot." lightbox="media/real-time-marketing-goal-analytics.png":::